 The Socratic method of teaching is based on Socrates' theory that it is more important to enable students to think for themselves than to merely fill their heads with "right" answers.
 Therefore, he regularly engaged his pupils in dialogues by responding to their questions with questions, instead of answers.
-This process encourages divergent thinking rather than convergent.
+This process encourages students to build on their critical thinking and collaboration skills.

-During/After reading The Kite Runner, you should prepare for the Socratic Seminar by doing the following:
+As you read The Kite Runner, you should prepare for the Socratic Seminar by doing the following: